Chart Color Schemes

 Barcaldine features high concentrations of lone person households, with a lower-than-average median household size

 Family households account for 63.7% of all households, including 21.5% couples with children, 30.8% couples without children, and 9.0% single parent families.
-Non-family households constitute the remaining 36.3%, with lone person households at 34.3% and group households comprising 2.6%.
-The median household size is 2.2 people, which is smaller than the Rest of Qld average of 2.5.
+Non-family households constitute the remaining 36.3%, with lone person households at 34.3% and group households comprising 2.6% of the total.
+The median household size is 2.2 people, which is smaller than the Regional Queensland average of 2.5.

 Frequently Asked Questions - Households